Tulay Adali and Simon Haykin, Adaptive Signal Processing: Next Generation Solutions,

 T. Adali, M. Anderson, and G.-S. Fu, "Diversity in independent component and vector analyses: Identifiability, algorithms, and applications in medical imaging," IEEE Signal Processing Magazine, vol. 31, no. 3, pp. 18-33, May 2014.

 This overview article provides a general view of independent component analysis (ICA) using mutual information rate such that multiple types of statistical properties—higher-order-statistics (non-Gaussianity), sample-to-sample dependence (nonwhiteness), nonstationarity, and when samples are complex-valued, noncircularity—can be jointly taken into account.
-The overview article also introduces independent vector analysis (IVA) that generalizes ICA to multiple datasets and adds the use of statistical depednence across multiple datasets to the overall general framework.
-Such a general view of ICA & IVA significantly extends their power, enabling identification of multiple Gaussians (multiple iid real-valued Gaussians in the case of IVA) and provides guidance for the design of efficient ICA & IVA algorithms.
+The overview article also introduces independent vector analysis (IVA) that generalizes ICA to multiple datasets and adds the use of statistical dependence across multiple datasets to the overall general framework.
+Such a general view of ICA & IVA significantly extends their power, enabling identification of multiple Gaussians (multiple correlated in the case of ICA and multiple iid Gaussians in the case of IVA) and provides guidance for the design of efficient ICA & IVA algorithms.
 It is shown how various ICA (including Infomax, FastICA, EFICA, SOBI, WASOBI and many others) and IVA methods (including CCA and multiset CCA) fall under this umbrella.